Auto Trader alternatives – the ultimate guide

 How to sell your car on other free listing sites

-You might not reach the same volume of keen buyers this way, but that doesn’t necessarily mean you’re less likely to sell your car for a decent price.
+Facebook Marketplace, eBay, Gumtree, Shpock, and Motors.co.uk offer alternative ways to bypass any middlemen and help connect private buyers and sellers.
+It’s likely you won’t reach the same volume of keen buyers using these alternatives, however, that doesn’t necessarily mean you’re less likely to sell your car for a decent price.
 In fact, selling within a smaller network might appeal to you more.

 When selling your car privately, there are plenty of free online listings sites you can use to find buyers.

-There are several main drawbacks as a private seller, no matter what company you sell through.
-There’s no guarantee you’ll find the right buyer, or get a good deal.
-There’s also a low, but nonetheless worrisome, risk of being scammed by an unfamiliar buyer
+There’s no guarantee you’ll find the right buyer or get a good deal.
+There is also the low, but still worrisome, risk of being scammed by an unfamiliar buyer

 CompanyFee-free listingSafe, managed paymentHPI verificationBuyer collects in-personSale type